 Medical benefits are provided through a comprehensive self-insured medical benefit plan.
 The plan provisions are contained in the official plan documents.
 Medical benefits are provided to employees upon actual retirement.
 The earliest retirement eligibility provisions are as follows: 25 years of service at any age; or, age 60 and 10 years of service (called "Tier I" members).
 Employees hired on and after January 1, 2013 (called "Tier II" members) are eligible to retire only after attainment of age 62 or later completion of 10 years of service.
 For Fire and Police, the ages are age 56 and 10 years of service for Tier I and age 60 and ten years of service for Tier II instead of 60/10 and 62/10, respectively.
+Effective October 10, 2020, the retirement eligibility provisions applicable to Tier I employees were extended to Tier II employees.

-Employees covered by benefit terms - At September 30, 2018, the following employees were covered by the benefit terms:
+Employees covered by benefit terms - At September 30, 2020, the following employees were covered by the benefit terms: